behnamasadi/cmake_tutorials/README.md

 ### Cache Variables
 If you want to set a variable from the command line, CMake offers a variable cache.
-For example yu can define `MY_LIBRARY_VERSION`.
+For example you can define `MY_LIBRARY_VERSION`.
 The syntax for declaring a variable and setting it if it is not already set is:
 ```
 set(MY_CACHE_VARIABLE "VALUE" CACHE STRING "Description")
 ```